 Credit-card use took a hit during the recession, falling more than 10% in each of the first three months of 2009.
 Banks followed suit, cutting back on consumer lending when the Dodd-Frank Wall Street Reform Act increased regulations over credit cards.
 By April 2011, credit-card debt fell to $839.6-billion, a figure that has remained somewhat flat, although the average American household still owes $8,398.

 The modern-day credit card — which entered the scene in the late 1950s — has meant far greater buying power for U.S. consumers, but also financial disaster for many individuals and families.

 Consider these statistics about personal debt in America :

 - More than 189 million Americans have credit cards.

-- The average credit card holder has at least three cards.
+- The average credit card holder has at least four cards.

 The first step to getting help with credit cards is learning about this type of debt.
 Your goal should be to pay off your credit card debt as soon as possible.
 Debt consolidation or debt settlement could help you achieve that goal of getting out of debt.

 While Americans as a whole carry significant amounts of debt, each state has its own unique problems.
 The makeup of state-specific debt reflects not just the national economy but also factors like unemployment rates, the worth of homes and the cost of college.

 Here’s a quick look at some of the states whose residents have the highest debt levels in the country: